+Question 3

+Illow about 5 minutes

 Can you think of any circumstances in which the ability to withstand oxygen starvation might be of use to a terrestrial animal?

+Provide your answer

+Answer

 There are a number of possible situations, including vigorous exercise or oxygen starvation during birth.

 Of course, we are also mammals and we have our own diving response.
-The PDF reading 'Into the abyss', linked below, describes how humans have explored the limits of their mammalian diving skills to develop a new sport: freediving.
 Freedivers swim as deep as they can without the aid of scuba tanks.
-A normal, healthy human being can endure apnoea for one to two minutes and dive to a depth of 10-20 m.
-But in June 2000, Loïc Leferme dived to a depth of 152 m, and he and his colleagues regularly stay under the water for seven minutes or more.
+Most human beings can endure apnoea for one to two minutes and dive to a depth of 10-20 m.
+But it is possible to train to dive for longer periods.
+The current world freediving record holder, Herbert Nitsch, dived to 253.2 m in 2012.
+It is possible, with training, for a human to hold their breath for long periods, for example the 22 minutes that Stig Severinsen spent immersed in a tank in 2012.
 Freedivers can also reduce their heart rates to an amazing six beats per minute, which is not far away from the minimum of a diving seal.
-Click 'View document' to open Reading 1: 'Into the abyss'